topkecleon/otouto/README.md

 Several functions used in multiple plugins are defined in utilities.lua.
 Refer to that file for usage and documentation.

 ## Bindings
 Calls to the Telegram bot API are performed with the `bindings.lua` file through the multipart-post library. otouto's bindings file supports all standard API methods and all arguments.
-Its main function, `bindings.request`, accepts four arguments: `self`, `method`, `parameters`, `file`.
-(At the very least, `self` should be a table containing `BASE_URL`, which is bot's API endpoint, ending with a slash, eg `https://api.telegram.org/bot123456789:ABCDEFGHIJKLMNOPQRSTUVWXYZ987654321/`.)
+Its main function, `bindings.request`, accepts three arguments: `method`, `parameters`, `file`.
+Before using it, initialize the bindings module with its `init` function, passing your bot token as the argument.

 `method` is the name of the API method. `parameters` (optional) is a table of key/value pairs of the method's parameters to be sent with the method. `file` (super-optional) is a table of a single key/value pair, where the key is the name of the parameter and the value is the filename (if these are included in `parameters` instead, otouto will attempt to send the filename as a file ID).